beerendlauwers/urbanslug.github.io/_posts/2015-08-09-Black-boy-fly-scaring-himself.md

 He saw normal dudes scare themselves and build companies that went on to billion dollar valuations.
 Thinking big is what he learned from moving to San Fransisco and that's what thinking big is.

-Conversations drive thoughts, thoughts drive actions and actions drive your life's direction.
+Conversations drive thoughts.
+Thoughts shape actions.
+If the quality of your conversations are mediocre at best, then your actions will match that.

 Friends set your scale for what's reasonable.
 You think you can be successful but only so much more successful than my most successful friend or the most successful person you know.